Ali Brigginshaw: Background

-Born in Ipswich, Queensland, Brigginshaw played her junior rugby league for the North Ipswich Tigers but was forced to give up the sport when she was 12.
+Born in Ipswich, Queensland, Brigginshaw played her junior rugby league for the North Ipswich Tigers but was forced to give up the sport when she was twelve because there was no competition for older girls.
+Brigginshaw's father Larry was a halfback in the Brisbane Rugby League, captaining Eastern Suburbs to a premiership win in 1983.

 Playing career

 In 2009, Brigginshaw returned to rugby league, playing for the Souths Logan Magpies.
 That year, she made her representative debuts for Australia and Queensland.